 The second question you'll want to consider is: where in your sales pipeline will you reach these leads?
 Have they already been exposed to your company or shown interest?
 Are they colder than Antarctica in September?

-2. How to Identify the Right B2B Leads
+How to Create a Lead List: Identifying the Right B2B Leads

 Step 1.
 Create Your Ideal Customer Profile